AlejandroMar/CRUD-app-to-Jot-ideas/notes.md

 ## Section 4 lecture 16.
-mongodb is schmaless but with mongoose we use the schema to keep our collections and documents consistent
+mongodb is schemaless but with mongoose we use the schema to keep our collections and documents consistent

 + create your models folder and inside create an Idea.js file it is a good practice to name your models with a capital letter